 As Wilson and a gaggle of children rushed to see the latest creature pulled from the sea, I looked down at my hands.
 A ball of goo, the size of a bowling ball and surprisingly heavy and solid, oozed between my fingers.
 The sunshine sparkled off its translucent, slimy flesh, and a flower seemed to sprout from the top.

 It was a cannonball jellyfish, and something I had never before imagined I would end up holding on a bright summer day at the beach.

 While South Carolina is famous for its gorgeous sandy beaches and warm ocean water, what swims in that water is amazing.
 And even more amazing than those sea creatures are the looks of joy and astonishment on your kids' faces as they get to touch and hold them.

 There are lots of ways here to catch some of those sea creatures, too.
 So the next time you bring your family to a South Carolina beach, don't just look at the water.
 Get in there and try your hand at catching things.
 Here's how:

-The cannonball jelly was just one of the many creatures we met at Myrtle Beach State Park's "Something Crabby," a catch-and-release crabbing program that gives visitors the chance to catch, see, touch and even hold some of the amazing sea life that swim along with us in the ocean.
+The cannonball jelly was just one of the many creatures we met at Myrtle Beach State Park's "A Crabby Experience," a catch-and-release crabbing program that gives visitors the chance to catch, see, touch and even hold some of the amazing sea life that swim along with us in the ocean.